felipe-aveiro/MARTe2-WaterTank/README.md

 # **MARTe2-WaterTank**

 > [!NOTE]
-> This repository is part of the experimental setup and development of a Master's thesis in Mechanical Engineering - 'Real-Time Control of Vertical Plasma Position in ISTTOK: A Simulink-based Modeling Approach with MARTe2 Integration'.
+> This repository is part of the experimental setup and development of a Master's thesis in Mechanical Engineering - 'Real-Time Plasma Position Estimation in ISTTOK: A MARTe2-based Implementation with Simulink Modeling'.
 It explores real-time control and simulation using MARTe2, with applications ranging from a non-linear water tank system to plasma control studies at ISTTOK.

 ## **Overview**